-- Attendance: Attendance is critical to the success of students in the class.
-Random Roll Calls will be made throughout the semester. - Academic Integrity: Cheating or plagiarizing on any work for this course will receive no credit for that work.
-Further action will also be taken if necessary. - Late-work: An assignment submitted within 0 to 24 hours after the due time will only be eligible for 80% of the maximum number of points allotted; An assignment submitted within 24 to 48 hours after the due time will only be eligible for 50% of the maximum number of points allotted; Assignments submitted more than 48 hours after the due time will not be accepted. - Re-grade: All requests for re-grades must be submitted within one week of the graded assignments being returned. - Disability Accommodations: If you have a documented disability that requires an accommodation, please contact me so we can set up an appointment to discuss your needs.
+- Attendance: Attendance is critical to the success of students in the class. - Academic Integrity: Cheating or plagiarizing on any work for this course will receive no credit for that work.
+Further action will also be taken if necessary. - Late-work: An assignment submitted within 0 to 24 hours after the due time will only be eligible for 80% of the maximum number of point allotted; An assignment submitted within 24 to 48 hours after the due time will only be eligible for 50% of the maximum number of point allotted; Assignments submitted more than 48 hours after the due time will not be accepted. - Re-grade: All requests for re-grades must be submitted within one week of the graded assignments being returned. - Disability Accommodations: If you have a documented disability that requires an accommodation, please contact me so we can set up an appointment to discuss your needs.
 Or contact: Student Disability Services, G20 Redfern, 864-656-6848.